-Three of our four churches are dedicated to St Cuthbert, the North of England’s best-loved saint.
-Beltingham Church and the “new” church at Haydon Bridge both have modern windows depicting scenes from his life.
+The church at Beltingham is dedicated to St Cuthbert, the North of England’s best-loved saint.
+It has modern windows depicting scenes from his life.
 Almost all of what we know about Cuthbert is derived from the writings of the Venerable Bede, one of his greatest admirers.

 Cuthbert was born in what we now call the Scottish Borders in about 635.
 In 651, he is said to have had a vision of a soul being taken up to heaven.
 This coincided with the death of St Aidan, founder of the community on Lindisfarne and pioneer of the Christian mission in Northumbria.
 Following this experience, Cuthbert entered the monastery at Melrose on the banks of the Tweed.
 He became prior in 664, already known for his ascetic spirituality and the personal discipline he modelled for his community.
 After some years he was elected prior of Lindisfarne, thereafter indelibly associated with the Insula Sacra or “holy island” off the coast of north Northumberland.